niubuihong/unity-lab4/README.txt

 Group members: An Bui, Annabelle Tang
-Extra Credit: We added animation to one of the stationary obstacle (Obstacle_1 spins!)
+Extra Credit: We added an Obstacle called PatrollingObstacle that patrols around the edges